 SBA Microloans are generally available at rates between 8% and 13%.

 You can also use SBA Microloans to fund working capital or purchase inventory, but you can’t use the money to pay existing debt or buy a property.

 A word of caution about SBA loans: although the interest rates are low, the requirements are highly stringent.
 Also, it could take months to get your loan approved.

 This small business loan is very flexible.
 A business line of credit provides you with a sum you can draw on when you need funds.

 The lender only will charge interest only on the amount that you borrow.

 Of course, its flexibility can come at a cost.

 Business lines of credit are expensive, and interest rates can be high.
 Be prepared to pay an annual rate as high as 25% or even more.
 Additionally, lenders usually charge a recurring fee for the line of credit, increasing the overall cost.

 You should use a line of credit as a short-term source of finance.
 Don’t deploy the funds to buy equipment or for your other long-term needs.

-The purpose of a business loan is to help you invest in your business, you can’t use them for personal reasons.
+The purpose of a loan for businesses is to help you invest in your business; you can’t use them for personal reasons.